etalab/algorithmes-publics/ressources.md

 🇬🇧"[It's Reducing a Human Being to a Percentage': Perceptions of Justice in Algorithmic Decisions](https://dl.acm.org/citation.cfm?id=3173951), Reuben Binns, Max Van Kleek, Michael Veale, Ulrik Lyngs, Jun Zhao, and Nigel Shadbolt.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems

 🇬🇧"[Fairness and Accountability Design Needs for Algorithmic Support in High-Stakes Public Sector Decision-Making](https://dl.acm.org/citation.cfm?id=3174014)", Michael Veale, Max Van Kleek, and Reuben Binns.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems

+🇬🇧 "[Enslaving the Algorithm: From a ‘Right to an Explanation’ to a ‘Right to Better Decisions’?](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3052831), Lilian Edwards, Michael Veale, IEEE Security & Privacy, 2018

 ## Outils et méthodologies